 Its once-competitor eBay (NASDAQ: EBAY) is trailing behind with approximately 6.6% of all sales processed through its site.

 Amazon acquired Whole Foods Market in 2017, solidifying its position as the top retailer.

 Its biggest retail competitor is Walmart (NYSE: WMT) which runs a successful online store alongside its significant brick and mortar portfolio.

-Walmart also has a global reach that rivals Amazon more than most other competitors.
+Walmart also has a global reach that rivals Amazon more than most competitors.

 Although Amazon has dwarfed most of its competition over the years, new challengers have appeared.

 Alibaba (NYSE: BABA), a Chinese online retailer, has closed the gap on Amazon through its direct-to-consumer business model.

 Alibaba provides customers the opportunity to order directly from manufacturers, which brings costs down.

 It also sells many products found on Amazon for a significant cost reduction.